nintymiles/CGLearning/FoundationOfCG-MIT/readme.md

 	#endif
 	```

-5. Draw two cubes using same vetex data by a x coordinate offset uniform variable. done(20190113)
+5. Draw two cubes using same vetex data by a x coordinate offset uniform variable on AssignmentsProj. done(20190113)

 	```